PederEspen/tdt4250.project/README.md

 The last feature we made was a cross-table view.
 As seen in the picture below, each line in this table represents different titltes and the columns represent different authors.
 The cross-table view then tells us which author that is connected to what title and is represented with an "X".

 ![](Images/CrossTableExample.png)

+## Editing/Creating with the Diagrams

+Editing the contents of the .xmi file can simply be done by clicking on a specific element on a diagram and viewing its properties.
+If you change a property and save the diagram, these changes will be applied to the .xmi file.

+We also added a few ways of creating new objects in the .xmi file via the diagrams.
+The **Publisher**-diagram allows creating new Publishers, as well as adding titles to said publishers.
+The following gif shows how this is done.

+GIF

+The title-tool has to be applied to the header of a specific Publisher.
+Notice that the pub_id is automatically set for said Title.

+You can also create new authors via the **AuthorTable**.
+The following gif shows how:

+GIF

+Lastly, a title's properties contains a way to add or remove authors associated with said title (the same goes for the authors properties).

+GIF